mark-john-ignacio/AWS-Vprofile-PAAS/README.md

 - AWS CLI configured with appropriate credentials
 - Terraform installed (version compatible with AWS provider >= 4.9.0)
 - An S3 bucket for Terraform state (specified in `provider.tf`)
+- A domain name hosted in Route 53 or another DNS provider
+- An SSL certificate in ACM for the domain name

 ## Key Components